 What is the difference between a data processor and a data controller?

-A controller is the entity that determines the purposes, conditions and means of the processing of personal data, while the processor is an entity which processes personal data on behalf of the controller.
+A controller is an entity that determines the purposes, conditions, and means of the processing of personal data, while a processor is an entity that processes personal data on behalf of the controller.

 Do data processors need ‘explicit’ or ‘unambiguous’ data subject consent – and what is the difference?